 - some medications

-- overactive immune system leading to autoimmune problems
+- overactive immune system (perhaps driven by chronic infection) leading to autoimmune problems

 By now, you have probably gathered that there are a lot of influences on your thyroid health.
 In part two, I will go into some of the signs and symptoms of hypothyroidism and hyperthyroidism and explain what you should do if you know or think your thyroid is contributing to your ill health.